fuji-fabric/fuji-fabric.github.io/docs/02-Modules/document.md

 ## Overview
 :::module
-  This module provides the tools to `generate mod document`.
+  This module provides the tools to `build document files`.

   NOTE: This module is typically used by developers, to generate the user manual.